 The CVV2 is a means of fraud protection that helps validate two things: that the customer has the credit card in their possession and that the credit card number is legitimate.

 By preventing fraud CVV2 helps keep costs down for everyone.

 Subscribe to QuantCasting Alerts

 Complete the form below to receive the QuantCasting Alert newsletter.
-The QuantCasting Alert newsletter is sent by email whenever new picks are generated from end of day data, typically between 2 to 4 times per week.
+The QuantCasting Alert newsletter is sent by email when triggered by new data... typically between 1 to 3 times per week.